Coffeehouse: Switzerland

 In 1761 the Turm Kaffee, a shop for exported goods, was opened in St. Gallen.

 Gender

-The exclusion of women from coffeehouses was not universal, but does appear to have been common in Europe.
+The exclusion of women from coffeehouses as guests was not universal, but does appear to have been common in Europe.
 In Germany, women frequented them, but in England and France they were banned. Émilie du Châtelet purportedly cross-dressed to gain entrance to a coffeehouse in Paris.

 In a well-known engraving of a Parisian café c.
 1700, the gentlemen hang their hats on pegs and sit at long communal tables strewn with papers and writing implements.
 Coffee pots are ranged at an open fire, with a hanging cauldron of boiling water.
 The only woman present presides, separated in a canopied booth, from which she serves coffee in tall cups.

+Aside from the discussion around women as guests of the coffeehouses, it is noted that women did work as waitresses at coffeehouses and also managed coffeehouses as proprietors.
+Well known women in the coffeehouse business were Moll King in England, and Maja-Lisa Borgman in Sweden.

 Contemporary

 In most European countries, such as Spain, Austria, Denmark, Germany, Norway, Sweden, Portugal, and others, the term café means a restaurant primarily serving coffee, as well as pastries such as cakes, tarts, pies, or buns.
 Many cafés also serve light meals such as sandwiches.
 European cafés often have tables on the pavement (sidewalk) as well as indoors.
 Some cafés also serve alcoholic drinks (e.g., wine), particularly in Southern Europe.
 In the Netherlands and Belgium, a café is the equivalent of a bar, and also sells alcoholic drinks.
 In the Netherlands a koffiehuis serves coffee, while a coffee shop (using the English term) sells "soft" drugs (cannabis and hashish) and is generally not allowed to sell alcoholic drinks.
 In France, most cafés serve as lunch restaurants in the day, and bars in the evening.
 They generally do not have pastries except in the mornings, when a croissant or pain au chocolat can be purchased with breakfast coffee.
 In Italy, cafés are similar to those found in France and known as bar.
 They typically serve a variety of espresso coffee, cakes and alcoholic drinks.
 Bars in city centers usually have different prices for consumption at the bar and consumption at a table.